Gabrielsldev/koombea_challenge/README.md

 4. Next the **list of uploaded files** will appear with the **status** of each file.
 5. The user can click on the link to **process the file** and **select which column in the CSV file correspond to the column in the database table**.
 6. After processing the file, a list of all the imported contacts will show up.
-> **IMPORTANT:** The instructions weren't very clear whether I should save the contact in the database only if **all** the fields were validated.
+> **IMPORTANT:** The instructions weren't very clear whether I should save the record in the database only if **all** the fields were validated.
 Thus, **I choose to save them if at least one field is validated so we don't loose all the data.
 The non-validated fields were saved as `null`.**
+>
+> - This means that fields where data was not validated will show up as `None` in the contact list page.
+> - If need be, the application can be changed to save only records that have all fields validated.
+### The sample CSV files for testing can be found at `koombea_challenge/csf_files`
+- There are 4 CSV files to test different use cases: repeated emails, non-complying, empty or missing fields, different column names, some edge cases.
+---
+# Future improvements

+- I think that future improvements should include unit tests, which are very important.
+It's a gap I'll fill in future developments.
+- Processing CSV files in a background job can also be implemented with libraries like Celery.
+I'm not too familiar on how to implement this feature, which is a gap I'll work on.
+---
+### Developed by Gabriel Sobreira Lopes